 One quirk with the Flying Blue program is that these rates to fly partner airlines are not set in stone.
 We've seen these rates fluctuate slightly depending on which day we're conducting the search, so you may see slight variances.

-Fly Delta One to London from 68K Miles One-Way
+Fly Delta One to Europe From 64K Miles Each Way

-While it's extremely rare to find availability on any of Delta's nonstop routes from the U.S. to London's Heathrow Airport (LHR), we've alerted Thrifty Traveler Premium members to multiple deals flying Delta One from New York (JFK) to London-Gatwick Airport (LGW) for just 68,000 miles one-way.
+While finding availability on any of Delta's nonstop routes from Europe can be a challenge, we recently alerted our Thrifty Traveler Premium members to multiple deals flying Delta One from New York (JFK) to London-Heathrow Airport (LHR) for just 63,5000 miles one-way.

 Business Class to Northern Africa from 50K Miles One-Way